 Eat That Frog deliver bespoke programmes via small groups and 1:1 tuition, enabling young people with social, emotional and mental health barriers to build employability & social skills.
 We have a proven track record of helping learners who haven't thrived in mainstream education.
 Our dedicated tutors help learners develop at their own pace, with programmes designed to suit their interests.
 We understand some learners need more support than others, so along with improving functional Maths, English and IT, learners gain confidence and work-related skills.
 We regularly review each learner's educational programme, to ensure they're progressing with their studies, engaged and on-track to succeed!

 We are based in the South West, with training centres in Devon - Torbay (Torquay & Paignton), Plymouth and Newton Abbot.
-We also offer some provision in Wiltshire.
+We also offer some provision virtually as tutor supported remote learning - please ask for more info to see if this is available in your area.

 We offer full-time Study Programmes that are designed to prepare you for adulthood.
 They combine a specialist qualification with functional skills including English, Mathematics and IT as well as preparation and participation in employability.
 The Study Programme has been developed because we want to help everyone leaving school become well prepared for the workplace and higher education.